 - For people allergic to sulphur drugs or foods containing sulphates, the sulphate in glucosamine is a different substance and will not cause an allergic reaction.

-- In general glucosamine sulphate is a safe supplement, non-toxic and tolerated well by most people.
-In high doses gastric symptoms, drowsiness, insomnia, headache or skin reactions may develop, however at the recommended dosage adverse effects are rare.
+- In general glucosamine sulphate is a low-risk supplement, non-toxic and tolerated well by most people.
+In high doses, gastric symptoms may develop, however at the recommended dosage adverse effects are rare.